 Good Harmonic Distortion performance.
 The overall level of the distortion is within good limits and doesn't change much under heavier loads, which is good.
 However, Low-bass, shows a bit of increase in distortion at 100dB SPL, but it's still within the normal performance.

 The T4s have a decent noise isolation performance that's ruined by their awkward fit.
 They do not create a good seal around the ears so if you don't have any music playing, the ambient noise will be distracting.
-If you can better the fit then they should be decent enough for commuting in moderately loud environments but they won't be ideal.
-On the upside, they do not leak too much even at higher volumes, which makes them a decent option to use in quieter settings.
+If you can better the fit then they should be decent enough for commuting in moderately loud environments but they won't be ideal, although they do much better than the Plantronics BackBeat Go 600.
+On the upside, they do not leak too much even at higher volumes, which makes them a decent option to use in quieter settings (see our recommendations for the best noise cancelling over-ear headphones).

 Above-average Leakage performance.
 The significant portion of the leakage is spread between 600Hz and 3KHz, which is not too broad.
 The overall level of leakage is also with decent limit.
 However, the leakage performance of these headphones headphones may be negatively affected by their poor fit, since not everyone will be able to achieve a proper seal with them.